AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 ### Dimensions

-The dimensions available to select are any of the dimensions available by default or defined in the data view.
+You can select any of the dimensions available by default or defined in the data view.
 You select a dimension by its ID.

 ### Metrics